aldobatta/Dark_cluster/README.md

 1) First make sure to put **JobScript.sh** (feel free to rename it) into the folder you want the outputs to be saved (**simulationName**).

-Once you modified the script to run your executable file **flash4** in *N* CPUs, you need to send it to **Slurm** which will put your job in the queue, and if there are enough nodes/CPUs available (not being used) your simulation will start running.
+Once you modified the script to run your executable file **flash4** in *N* CPUs, you need to send it to the queue. **Slurm** will read the instructions you gave in the script and if there are enough nodes/CPUs available (not being used) your simulation will start running.

 2) Send your job to the queue run: